Joe Biden’s legacy rests with Kamala Harris. Can he help her win?

 By the end of his second term, Mr. Reagan was slowing down and ready to pass the torch to his vice president, George H.W.
 Bush.
 Mr. Bush won what is sometimes called Mr. Reagan’s “third term.”

-The analogy falters, however, not only because of today’s intense polarization but also Mr. Biden’s inability to score much above 40% in public approval.
+The analogy falters, however, not only because of today’s intense polarization but also because of Mr. Biden’s inability to score much above 40% in public approval.
 Mr. Reagan left office above 60%.
 But analysts don’t rule out Mr. Biden’s ability to shift his political capital to Ms. Harris, particularly with certain key demographic groups, including white working-class voters.

 Today, Mr. Biden’s legacy is on the line, and a loss by Ms. Harris would wipe it out, says Mr. Galston, the Brookings scholar.
 If Mr. Trump retakes the White House, then the Biden presidency would effectively be just an “interregnum” between two Trump terms.